OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/pipo.md

 ---
 title: pipo
-description: This page provides information about the 'pipo' open source code which is used to find Past IPO dates.
+description: "This page provides information about the 'pipo' open source code which" is used to find Past IPO dates.
 It includes details about the parameters used and the output provided by the code.
 keywords: